-Events Around the World Assignment and Site Visit Analysis - These two separate assignments will receive up to a 20-point deduction for each day the assignments are late.
+Event Planning Final Project and Site Visit Analysis - These two separate assignments will receive up to a 15-point deduction for each day the assignments are late.
 After one week past the due date, this assignment will not be accepted and you will receive no credit.